A Guide to Cherry Shrimp: Everything You Need to Know

 Water parameters

-Cherry shrimp prefer moderately hard water.
-The general range for water hardness (GH) is 6 to 8 degrees, while carbonate hardness (KH) should be around 2 to 5 degrees.
+Shrimp prefer moderately hard water, with a general hardness (GH) between 6 to 8 degrees and a carbonate hardness (KH) of around 2 to 5 degrees.
+Proper water hardness helps maintain a strong exoskeleton and supports healthy molting.

-Regularly perform partial water changes (10-20% every 1-2 weeks) to maintain water quality and remove accumulated waste.
-Before adding water to the tank, it’s essential to remove any chlorine or chloramine, as these substances can harm the shrimp.
-Treat tap water with a suitable water conditioner or use aged water that has been left out for at least 24 hours to allow chlorine to dissipate.
+When changing water, make sure to treat it to remove chlorine and chloramine, as both can be harmful.
+Tap water should be treated with a suitable water conditioner to neutralize these chemicals, or you can use aged water that has been left out for at least 24 hours to allow chlorine to dissipate naturally.

 Substrate